open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

   These points will include a single exemplar that falls within `le` label and no other `le` labelled point.

-_Note: OpenTelemetry DELTA histograms are not exported to prometheus._
+_Note: OpenTelemetry DELTA histograms are not exported to Prometheus._

 TODO: Example Histogram conversion

 OpenTelemetry Summary becomes a metric family with the following:

 - A single `{name}_count` metric denoting the count field of the summary.
-  All attributes of the summary point are converted to prometheus labels.
+  All attributes of the summary point are converted to Prometheus labels.
 - `{name}_sum` metric denoting the sum field of the summary, reported only if the sum is positive and monotonic.
-All attributes of the summary point are converted to prometheus labels.
+All attributes of the summary point are converted to Prometheus labels.
 - A series of `{name}` metric points that contain all attributes of the summary point recorded as labels.
 Additionally, a label, denoted as `quantile` is added denoting a reported qunatile point, and having its value